healthchecks/healthchecks/templates/docs/api.md

 tz
 :   string, optional, default value: "UTC".

     Server's timezone.
-This setting only has effect in combination with the `schedule` parameter.
+This setting only has an effect in combination with the `schedule` parameter.

     Example: